 The Nikon S7000 was at the same time as of other new Nikon cameras in early February 2015.
 This digital camera features a back-illuminated 20 million pixel CMOS image sensor and a 20x optical zoom lens giving the user a view angle of 25-500mm in 35mm terms.

 The Nikon Coolpix s7000 digital camera also offers full HD video recording and a built-in Wi-Fi button and NFC support for connecting the camera to your smart devices such as a smartphone or tablet.
 Other Nikon Coolpix s7000 specs include an EXPEED C2 processor, a range of scene modes, the capability of creating panoramic shots, a three-inch 460k dot screen, and battery charging through a USB port.
 The Nikon Coolpix S7000 is available in four colors – black, white, pink or gold.

 How Much Does It Cost?

-The price of the Nikon Coolpix S7000 currently goes for less than $300.
-With this model, there are no additional lens kit options to buy.
+The current price of the Nikon Coolpix S7000 compact camera can be found on Amazon.
+With this point and shoot model, there are no additional lens kit options to buy.
 Instead, you may want to purchase an SD card since this model does not come with one.
 The largest SD card that this camera supports is currently 256GB.